rmwenzel/ames_house_prices/explore/index.md

- Notable pairs of distinct variables with low information distance are
+ Notable pairs of distinct variables with low dependence distance are

 - `Exterior1st` and `Exterior2nd` have the lowest dependence distance ($D \approx 0.322$).
 Their distributions are very similar and they have the same values.
 It probably makes more sense to think of them as close to identically distributed.
 - `MSSubclass` and `HouseStyle` have the next lowest ($D \approx 0.47$).
 Inspecting their descriptions above we see that they have very similar categories, so they are measuring very similar things. `BldgType` and `MSSubclass` ($D \approx 0.71$) are similar.
 - `MSSubclass` and `Neighborhood` ($D \approx 0.84$) are perhaps the first interesting pair in that they are measuring different things.
-We can imagine that the association between these two variables is strong -- it makes sense that the size/age/type of house would be associated to the neighborhood.
+We can imagine that the association between these two variables is somewhat strong -- it makes sense that the size/age/type of house would be related to the neighborhood.
 Similarly, `Exterior1st`, `Exterior2nd`, `MSZoning`, `Foundation` also have strong associations with `Neighborhood`.
 - `SaleCondition` and `SaleType` ($D \approx 0.67$) are also unsurprisingly associated.

 ### Relationships between categoricals and `SalePrice`